santogioia-scandit/data-capture-documentation/docs/extension-codes.md

 ## Avoiding Scanning Barcodes without Add-ons

-For a use-case where only barcodes with add-ons should be scanned, the same type of rejection as shown in the Barcode Capture Reject Sample can be used.
+For a use-case where only barcodes with add-ons should be scanned, the same type of rejection as shown in the _BarcodeCaptureRejectSample_ (available from the Samples page of your preferred framework) can be used.

 If add-on data is available: